lucy-kim/vertical-integration/README.md

   - Create hospital-FY-condition-DRG level index admissions data
   - available for 2008/1 -  2016/6 except 2012/6 (just not avail.)

-## Programs to obtain and clean data for hospital participation in other pay for performance programs
+### Obtain data on hospital participation in other pay for performance programs
 1. `crhosp_bpci_participant.do`
   - use BPCI data files from the quarter 3 of each CY to create hospital-year level status of their participation in BPCI using files from https://innovation.cms.gov/initiatives/Bundled-Payments/Archived-Materials.html
 2. `crVBP.do`